 A tenant who finds that his use and enjoyment of the premises are seriously impaired by the landlord or by another tenant, should communicate the problem to the landlord in writing, give the landlord reasonable opportunity to resolve the situation, and have witnesses to the situation, if possible.

 If all efforts fail, if the disturbance persists and tenant decides to move out before the end of the lease term, there is still a risk to tenant that the landlord will file suit for loss of the rent due for the remainder of the lease term.
 For tenant to prevail, tenant will need to prove to the court that the disturbance was substantial enough to constitute "constructive eviction."
-The following have been found adequate to support a claim of constructive eviction in Maryland: failures to furnish heat, elevator service, and necessary electricity (Chas.
+The following have been found adequate to support a claim of constructive eviction in other states: failures to furnish heat, elevator service, and necessary electricity (Charles.
 E. Burt, Inc. v.
 Seven Grand Corp., 340 Mass.
 124, 163 N.E.2d 4 (1959)); failure to furnish sanitary restroom facilities (Thirteenth and Washington Sts.
 Corp. v.
 Nelson, 123 Utah 70, 254 P.2d 847 (1953)); and frequent flooding of the premises because of the landlord's fault (Reste Realty Corp. v.
 Cooper, 53 N.J.
 444, 251 A.2d 268 (1969)).

 Since the case law indicates that a landlord may only be liable for breach of the covenant of quiet enjoyment and/or constructive eviction if he had notice of the disturbance or issue, a tenant should be sure to notify the landlord of the problem, preferably in writing.